rokj/bitcoin_dealer/README.rst

 Bitcoin dealer is simple Django program for trading bitcoins currently only on MtGox exchange.

-MtGox API version 1 (https://en.bitcoin.it/wiki/MtGox/API) is supported and currencies dollar and euro (will implement others if someone requests for); for API version 0, you should see previous commits.
+MtGox API version 1 (https://en.bitcoin.it/wiki/MtGox/API) is supported for currencies dollar and euro (will implement others if there is interest for).

 Program is most useful for those who do not have time to watch price of bitcoin all the time, have a PC running all the time and know how to write few "Hello worlds" with two if cases.